-This Facebook groups is focused 100% on Pinterest (hence the name)!
-I have found this group to be great source of growing my pinterest traffic as I get a lot of engagement on all my pins.
+Pinterest Pals is 100% focused on Pinterest (hence the name)!
+I have found this group to be a great source of growing my Pinterest traffic as I get a lot of engagement on all my pins.
 There is a daily thread – even on weekends.

-This is another group dedicated to all things Pinterest.
-On top of having a daily Pinterest thread, there is also a weekly follow 10, weekly comment on 10, plus a weekly group Pinterest board thread for those looking to contribute to boards or get new contributors to their own boards.
+Dedicated to all things Pinterest.
+On top of having a daily Pinterest thread, Bloggers Unite on Pinterest has a weekly follow 10, weekly comment on 10, plus a weekly group Pinterest board thread for those looking to contribute to boards or get new contributors to their own boards.

 How to Benefit from Facebook Groups.
 Tips to Help You Succeed:

-2. Save Each Thread.
 If you are part of multiple Facebook groups you may have a hard time remembering what you need to complete.
-Each group will have it’s own set of rules which you must follow in order to stay in the group.
+Each group will have its own set of rules which you must follow in order to stay in the group.
 To avoid forgetting what threads you’ve contributed to, save each thread and then unsave once completed.

-5. Be a GOOD Group Member.
 Don’t just drop a link to your site/post and leave.
 You’ll notice it won’t get you far and you’ll eventually get removed from a group.
-Facebook blogging groups are all about helping other bloggers and in exchange they will help you.
+Facebook blogging groups are all about helping other bloggers and in exchange, they will help you.
 Be genuine and you’ll get the same back.

-6. Ask Questions, but also Answer Them.
 Relationships go BOTH ways.
 If you have a question about Wordpress or Google Analytics or anything, it feels great to get legitimate responses back, that actually help you.
-I have been amazed just how helpful most people are in FB groups.
+I have been amazed by just how helpful most people are in FB groups.
 So, if you see someone else post a question, take the time to help them if you can.
 They will appreciate it immensely and it feels good to share your skills.